 Using cheap rat poison could be tempting as a cost effective way of removing a rat infestation.
 Instead, cheap rat poison can actually make the situation worse, leading to rats dying in hard to reach areas, creating a smell and posing a health risk when attempting to clear up.

-At White Horse Pest Control we offer two visits to carry out the full treatment for a Rat or Mice Infestation in the Oxfordshire, Buckinghamshire, Wiltshire, Berkshire and Gloucestershire area.
-The total cost of this is £120.
+At White Horse Pest Control we offer two visits to carry out the full treatment for a rat or mice infestation, and we cover the Oxfordshire, Buckinghamshire, Wiltshire, Berkshire and Gloucestershire areas.